erickirt/medusa-plugin-otp/README.md

 }
 ```

-<p>Your customer will now receive an OTP in their email, let's see how to verify it once it's consumed by your customer.</p>
+<p>Your customer will now receive an OTP, let's see how to verify it once it's consumed by your customer.</p>

 <h3>5.
 Verifying the OTP</h3>
 <p>